makerspace-lab-zero/agreement/agreement-for-members.md

 Membership
 ----------
-- A full member shall have the right to 24h door access and be permitted to attend any physical workspaces at any time, to have a single vote, to make use of resources and to accompany guests.
+- A member shall have the right to 24h door access and be permitted to attend any physical workspaces at any time, to have a single vote, to make use of resources and to accompany guests.
-- Full members shall be 18 years old or older.
+- Members shall be 18 years old or older.
 - The process for acceptance of new members shall be set out in the Operating Procedures.
 - Membership fees shall be set out in the Operating Procedures.
 - The membership fee shall be paid in advance.
 The form of payment shall be monthly by electronic transfer or monthly by cash.
 - In extreme circumstances, any member or guest can be suspended by unanimous agreement of the committee or following consensus decision by the members of the makerspace.
 Suspended members or guests shall be denied access to any physical workspaces until the reason for their suspension has been resolved.
-A General Meeting is to be held if a full member is to be removed from the makerspace.
+A General Meeting is to be held if a member is to be removed from the makerspace.
 - If a member wishes to leave the makerspace, written notice shall be sent to the WeChat group or alternatively may be given to a committee member.
 Continued non-payment of the membership fee shall be deemed to be the same as the receipt of written notice to leave the makerspace.
 - Upon leaving or being removed from the makerspace, all keys, access tokens or makerspace property must be returned to the makerspace.
-- On the adoption of this agreement all existing members of Lithee Lab makerspace as of 15th of July 2017 who agree to pay membership fees by end of August 2017 and have agreed to the agreement shall be deemed to be full members.
+- On the adoption of this agreement all existing members of Lithee Lab makerspace as of 15th of July 2017 who agree to pay membership fees by end of August 2017 and have agreed to the agreement shall be deemed to be members.
-- In addition to full membership, other forms participating in the makerspace will be offered (single day pass, demo day pass, etc).
+- In addition to membership, other forms participating in the makerspace will be offered (visitor, single day pass, demo day pass, etc).
 These do not entitle those people to vote or participate in consensus decisions.

 Committee
 ---------
 - The tasks of the committee shall be to maintain the membership list, coordinate the financial activities and act as signatories on behalf of the makerspace.
-- The committee shall be made up of all full members.
+- The committee shall be made up of all members.
 - Committee members shall receive no remuneration for being part of the committee, other than for reasonable expenses on presentation of a receipt.

 Administrator